arunraj6/git-advanced-commands/README.md

 ## Rebase <span id="rebase"></span>

-git `rebase` will result in a linear commit history, it looks like we never branch with master/ main.
+git `rebase` will result in a linear commit history, it looks like we never branch.

 ## Cherry-pick <span id="cherry-pick"></span>

-git `cherry-pick` enables arbitrary Git commits to be picked by reference and appended to the current working HEAD.
+git `cherry-pick` enables arbitrary git commits to be picked by reference and appended to the current working HEAD.

     git cherry-pick 09c02f0